pgroonga/pgroonga.github.io/reference/replication.md

   9. [normal] Run `pg_basebackup` on slaves

-  10. [normal] Add some streaming replication configurations to `postgresql.conf`
+  10. [normal] Add some streaming replication configurations to `postgresql.conf` on slaves

   11. [normal] Start PostgreSQL on slaves